Strictly positive polynomials in the boundary of the SOS cone: The Hilbert function and the Eisenbud-Green-Harris conjecture

 We call \emph{leading powers ideal} any ideal satisfying the hypothesis of Lemma \ref{sqrtI}.
 In this section we prove two extensions of Theorem \ref{thm:gorenstein} for the case of leading powers ideals.
 In Theorem \ref{NHF3} and Corollary \ref{NHF4} we determine for any $k > d$ the minimum number $N=N(n,d,k)$ such that for any leading powers ideal $I$ generated by $N$ linearly independent polynomials of degree $d$, $\HF_k(I) = 0$.
-Equivalently, we compute the minimum number $D=D(n,d,k)$ such that for a leading powers ideal $I = \langle p_1, \dots, p_n \rangle$, if we add to $I$ any $D$ linearly independent polynomials, the new Hilbert function will become $0$ at $k$.
-In Theorem \ref{thm:HFvsN} we will prove that for some specific values of $k$ the number $D$ can be read from the Hilbert function of $I$, as we have seen in a particular case in Example \ref{hilbert8}.